kethu2001/treatment-center-project/README.md

 ## 🚀 Getting Started

-Follow the instructions below to set up and run the project locally.
+This section explains how to set up and run the project on your local machine.

 ---

 ### 📌 Prerequisites

-Before you begin, make sure you have the following:
+Ensure you have the following before getting started:

-* A modern web browser (Chrome, Firefox, Safari, Edge)
+* A modern web browser (Chrome, Firefox, Safari, or Edge)
 * A code editor (VS Code recommended)
-* Basic knowledge of HTML, CSS, and JavaScript
+* Basic understanding of HTML, CSS, and JavaScript

 ---

 ### 📥 Installation

-1. **Clone or download the project**
+1. **Clone or download the repository**

    ```bash
    git clone https://github.com/kethu2001/treatment-center-project.git